DARIF-YS/stable-diffusion-finetuning/README.md

 ## Stable Diffusion Fine-tuning with DreamBooth

-This repository provides a practical implementation of **DreamBooth-based fine-tuning** applied to **Stable Diffusion v1.5**.
+This repository provides a practical and end-to-end implementation of **DreamBooth-based fine-tuning** applied to **Stable Diffusion v1.5**.
-The goal is to personalize a pre-trained diffusion model so it can generate images of a **specific subject or concept** based on text prompts.
+The main objective is to personalize a pre-trained text-to-image diffusion model by teaching it a **specific subject or visual concept** from a limited set of images.

+Once fine-tuned, the model is able to generate **high-quality and consistent images** of the learned concept using **natural language prompts**, while preserving the general image generation capabilities of Stable Diffusion.

 ### Project Workflow